pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

-**Interim results for [mo-gc](https://github.com/pliniker/mo-gc), a garbage collector written in Rust.**
+**Reinventing Garbage Collection Problems from First Principles by Aiming Way High.**

-> Mo-gc is an experiment in garbage collection written in the Rust programming language.
+> [Mo-gc](https://github.com/pliniker/mo-gc) is an experiment in garbage collection written in
+> the Rust programming language.
 >
 > Instead of scanning the stack, the mutator writes reference count
 > increments and decrements to a journal.
 The journal is read concurrently by a garbage